 In January 2016, the IASB issued IFRS 16, "Leases", which will replace IAS 17, "Leases".
 The new standard will be effective for fiscal years beginning on or after January 1, 2019, with early adoption permitted.
 The new standard requires lessees to recognize a lease liability reflecting future lease payments and a "right-of-use asset" for virtually all lease contracts, and record it on the statement of financial position, except with respect to lease contracts that meet limited exception criteria.
-Given that the Corporation has significant contractual obligations in the form of operating leases (Note 11) under IAS 17, there will be a material increase to both assets and liabilities upon adoption of IFRS 16, and material changes to the timing of recognition of expenses associated with lease arrangements.
+Given that the Corporation has significant contractual obligations in the form of operating leases (Note 12 to the Fiscal 2018 audited consolidated financial statements) under IAS 17, there will be a material increase to both assets and liabilities upon adoption of IFRS 16, and material changes to the timing of recognition of expenses associated with lease arrangements.